matttbe/docker-janus-node/README.md

 ### Settings
-If you need to change some settings, do it now by editing `default.yml` file (I just reduced the output messages compared to the original `default.yml` file)
+If you need to change some settings, do it now by editing `default.yml` file (I just reduced the output messages compared to the original `default.yml` file).
+Note that by default, cache aren't enabled.

 ### Keys and certificate
 You will need to add your own key and certificate.
 If you want to use yours, simply launch the `genkey.sh` script or: